Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 • Visit the actual museums that dot the city, such as the Museo Romántico and the Palacio Cantero, to delve into Trinidad’s rich history.

-• Walk the cobblestoned streets of the Old Historic city of Trinidad, check out the art venues, and look for local craft items.
+• Walk the cobblestoned streets of the Old Historic city of Trinidad, check out the art galleries, and look for local craft items.

-• The local music scene is vibrant in Trinidad, and you should spend at least one night at the outdoor indoor Casa de la Musica.
+• The local music scene is vibrant in the small city of Trinidad, and you should spend at least one night at the outdoor indoor Casa de la Musica.
 Also, attend spontaneous street performances or join in on a salsa class in one of the city’s lively dance studios (I forgot, you should do that in Havana too).

 • Spend at least half a day out on Playa Ancon.
-It takes you ten minutes to get there with a taxi from the center of Trinidad or half an hour, give or take, on a bike (depending on the direction and strength of the winds!).
+It takes you ten minutes to get there by taxi from the center of Trinidad or half an hour, give or take, on a bike (depending on the direction and strength of the winds!)
+You can also visit Playa Giron from Trinidad, the famous location of the failed invasion of Cuba in the early 60s..

-• Go clubbing at La Cueva, a nightclub a few minutes outside the city center that is located deep down in a natural cave!
+• Go clubbing at La Cueva (also called Disco Ayala), a nightclub a few minutes outside the city center that is located deep down in a natural cave!
 The floor here is rugged, so dont wear your most wobbly heels.

-• Visit the Valle de los Ingenios, the valley of the Sugar Mills, a few miles from Trinidad.
-This is where you will get the best overview of the sugar empire’s history and all its consequences, like the enslavement of Africans, domestic economic issues, evolving culture and architecture, and more.
+• Visit the Valle de los Ingenios, the valley of the Sugar Mills, a few miles from Trinidad (maybe book one of the classic cars to get there?).
+This is where you will get the best overview of the sugar empire’s history and all its consequences, like the enslavement of Africans, domestic economic issues, evolving rich culture and architecture, and more.

 4. Cienfuegos – French Serenity By The Sea